Modifications to your games of WARSURGE

 6 SP: For the whole Game Turn, your entire roster gains a -1 modifier to enemy Attack Dice that target your Units.

 This Mod changes Armour and AEGIS Saves.
 Players can only choose the best Save available to them at any time and cannot roll both against the same Attack.
-Note that Wild Armour is not affected by this Mod.
+Note that Wild Armour and Emergency Shield are not affected by this Mod.